Amazon Business Model: How Amazon Generates Revenue

 The Value Proposition of Amazon

-The value proposition provided by Amazon is actually quite simple, they offer the most convenient and widest range of products and services for the cheapest prices.
-The prices of their products and services are so low that they have managed to displace Walmart, making the company the leader in the price category.
+The value proposition provided by Amazon is actually quite simple: they offer the most convenient and widest range of products and services for the lowest prices.
+The prices of its products and services are so low that they have managed to displace Walmart, making the company the leader in the price category.
 While the goods and services are at the lowest prices, the quality of the products is not compromised in any way.

 Conclusion